 What Is Roam?

 But don’t let that hold you back.
 Although created in 2019, Roam has quickly grown to develop a cult following on Twitter and other community spaces like Reddit.

-Typically, Roam is a favorite among researchers, people in academia, software developers, and engineers.
+Typically, Roam is a favorite research management tool among researchers, people in academia, software developers, and engineers.
 Roam is a blend of a note-taker, knowledge management tool (life wiki), and task management app.

 The features of Roam are heavily embedded in note-taking.
 Here’s exactly what you get when using Roam:

 With Roam, there’s no information hierarchy.
 Each page is autonomous, although there are linkages that create a complete knowledge graph.